moni11811/viture_virtual_display/README.md

 **Attention** this is still in development and not fully functional yet

-v4l2_gl captures video from a HDMI-in on an OrangePI Plus using the hdmirx V4L2 device, converts frames to RGB, and displays them in real-time on a textured quad in an OpenGL window.
+v4l2_gl captures video from a HDMI-in on an OrangePI 5 Plus using the hdmirx V4L2 device, converts frames to RGB, and displays them in real-time on a textured quad in an OpenGL window.
 It supports Viture headset IMU integration, test patterns, and plane geometry.

+## Prerequisites

+To run this as intended you need an OrangePi 5 Plus with armbian ( we are using BredOS ) that has Device Tree Overlays enabled and has the hdmi-rx device tree overlay active.

+For testing purposes you can run it on a laptop with a webcam but that does not provide you with a virtual display.

+In the future we will add support for other SBCs like the Raspberry Pi through USB HDMI capture cards

 ## Dependencies